MicrosoftDocs/cross-device/project-rome-docs/includes/ios/platform-init.md

 If you do not already have an MSA and wish to use one, register on [account.microsoft.com](https://account.microsoft.com/account).

-Next, you must register your app with Microsoft by following the cross platform instructions on the [Application Registration Portal](https://apps.dev.microsoft.com/) (if you do not have a Microsoft developer account, you must create one first).
+Next, you must register your app with Microsoft by following the instructions on the [Application Registration Portal](https://apps.dev.microsoft.com/) (if you do not have a Microsoft developer account, you must create one first).
 You should receive a client ID string for your app; save this for later.
 This will allow your app to access Microsoft's Connected Devices Platform resources.
+If you're using AAD, see [Azure Active Directory Authentication Libraries](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries) for instructions on getting the client ID string.

 ### Add the SDK